A single copy of this article may be reprinted for personal, noncommercial use only.

 What's the link between pregnancy and fish?

-Seafood can be a great source of protein and iron — crucial nutrients for your baby's growth and development.
+Seafood can be a great source of protein, iron and zinc — crucial nutrients for your baby's growth and development.
 In addition, the omega-3 fatty acids in many fish can promote your baby's brain development.

 How much seafood is recommended?